How to Build Root Prevention, Protect Android Apps

 With Threat-Events™ enabled (turned ON), Android developers can get detailed attack intelligence and granular defense control in Android applications and create amazing user experiences for all mobile end users when rooting is detected.

-Using Appdome, there are no development or coding prerequisites to build secured Android Apps by using Root Prevention.
+Using Appdome, there are no development or coding prerequisites to build secured Android Apps by using Root Detection.
 There is no SDK and no library to code or implement in the app and no gateway to deploy in your network.
 All protections are built into each app and the resulting app is self-defending and self-protecting.

 After successfully securing your app by using Appdome, there are several available options to complete your project, depending on your app lifecycle or workflow.
 These include: